darkorcar/managing-humans-digest/README.md

 It's still a management failure.

-It's great that your freak gas chosen to freak out.
-The alternative is that they're no saying a thing and gave decided to leave the company.
+It's great that your freak has chosen to freak out.
+The alternative is that they're no saying a thing and have decided to leave the company.
 It's a good sign that he's not leaving because he clearly, loudly cares.